JennToo/altgo-us/content/pages/morgan-county.md

 1. Obtain 2 copies of your fingerprints on FBI Blue Cards at the [Morgan County Sheriff's Office][morgancounty-sheriff].

-   - There is a $20.00 fee, **cash is only accepted**.
+   - There is a $20.00 fee, **only cash is accepted**.

-2. Print and fillthe following forms:
+2. Print and fill the following forms:

    - [ALEA background check][form-alea]
    - [FBI background check][form-fbi]